-Teachers will give Vivos as part of the whole school reward system which will be used to convey instances of good/outstanding progress.
-In addition, letters of praise are sent to parents to inform them when students make outstanding progress or have high levels of achievement.
+Letters of praise are sent to parents to inform them when students make outstanding progress or have high levels of achievement.

 If I need to speak to someone about my child's progress in History, who should I contact and how?